![]() |

 Guided Visits:

-We’re excited about seeing all of these venues but also in having this arranged in advance by a generous passenger who’s chosen to take on the task or organizing it, instead of trying to figure out tours during the cruise itself when Wi-Fi is sketchy and many of the best options are sold out.
+We’re excited about seeing all of these venues but also in having this arranged in advance by a generous passenger who’s chosen to take on the task of organizing it, instead of trying to figure out tours during the cruise itself when WiFi is sketchy and many of the best options are sold out.

-In this case, we wouldn’t care to venture off on our own, as we often do, taking a taxi or in finding a driver.
-Also, it’s a great opportunity to meet other passengers we may not have met on this 2500 passenger ship.
+In this case, we wouldn’t care to venture off on our own, as we often do, taking a taxi or finding a driver.
+Also, it’s an excellent opportunity to meet other passengers we may not have met on this 2500 passenger ship.

 Mom and baby crossing the shallow water in the river. |